benrady/roost/README.md

 ## Development

 Roost is primarily test driven.
-Run the tests with [trial](https://twistedmatrix.com/trac/wiki/TwistedTrial).
+You can run the tests with [trial](https://twistedmatrix.com/trac/wiki/TwistedTrial).

 You can run a development server like so: `twistd -n roost`